mckennapsean/dissertation/content/05-security.md

 motivation is an ideal fit for the personas design method.

-The personas method is often utilized within the user-experience, design, and HCI communities [@Pruitt2003; @Faily2011; @Chang2008; @McGinn2008; @Martin2012].
+The personas method is often utilized within the user experience, design, and HCI communities [@Pruitt2003; @Faily2011; @Chang2008; @McGinn2008; @Martin2012].
 Personas are _"documents meant to foster communication within a design team as archetypes of users, their behaviors, and their knowledge"_ [@Martin2012].